Cymodocea nodosa

 Cymodocea nodosa is a species of seagrass in the family Cymodoceaceae and is sometimes known as little Neptune grass.
 As a seagrass, it is restricted to growing underwater and is found in shallow parts of the Mediterranean Sea and certain adjoining areas of the Atlantic Ocean.

 Description

 C. nodosa has light green or greyish-green leaves.
-They are very narrow but may be up to forty centimetres long.
+They are very narrow but may be up to 40 cm long.
 Each leaf has seven to nine veins running along its length.
 The plant produces rhizomes which are only 1 mm in diameter and have leaf scars at intervals.
 Inconspicuous grass-like flowers are sometimes produced at the end of long stems in the spring when water temperatures begin to rise after their winter minimum.
 The pollen is liberated into the sea and the seeds remain dormant until the following spring.

 Distribution and habitat

 This seagrass is found in shallow parts of the Mediterranean Sea and the adjoining parts of the Atlantic Ocean, the coasts of Portugal, Mauritania and Senegal and round the Canary Islands and Madeira.
 It grows at depths of down to nineteen metres in sandy sediments in sheltered locations and needs clear waters for photosynthesis.
 Off the Catalan coast in the western Mediterranean, a single meadow of this grass covering at least 800 hectare has been discovered.